Now I know what you’re probably thinking: what on earth does a shower company have to say about Black History Month? Truth be told: quite a lot.

 To put it simply, climate justice = racial justice = social justice.
 Not so complicated, right?

 Dr. Martin Luther King, Greta Thunberg, and Sophia Kianni are but a few names that come to mind when we think of individuals who advocate for justice for both people and the planet, and see the two as intrinsically connected.
 We’re happy to see that the environmental space (which has historically been dominated by white voices), is gradually transforming into a more diverse collective of persons seeking change.
 Today, many eco-activists, businesses, the media, and even policy-makers are now using intersectional environmentalism as a lens through which to see climate justice.
-Some of the advocates we find particularly inspiring can be found here.
+Some of the advocates we find particularly inspiring can be found here for more information.

 That being said, it’s important to note that intersectional environmentalism is not to be confused with Environmental Racism, as the former includes other socio-political issues (such as feminism, race and age), whereas the latter is solely focused on the inaccessibility to environmental benefits for marginalised and/or BIPOC communities.